Category Archives: 2014

-In a day and age where it seems like a new superhero movie is getting released every other week, it is hard for an average mainstream moviegoer to know which ones are worth watching, which ones to skip, and what order you should watch these movies.
-This seems to be particularly important with the Marvel movies and of even more importance with The Avenger movies.
-I have done my best to see The Avenger movies as they’ve been released, but there have been some that I have found to be terribly along the way, including Thor: The Dark World and Avengers: Age of Ultron.
-It certainly has not helped that Marvel characters who aren’t Avengers (like Spider-Man) are starting to show up in movies featuring The Avengers.
+In a day and age where it seems like a new superhero movie is getting released every other week, it is hard for an average mainstream moviegoer to know which ones are worth watching, which ones to skip, and in what order you should watch these movies.
+This is particularly important with the Marvel movies and even more important with The Avenger movies.
+I have done my best to see The Avengers movies as they’ve been released, but I haven’t always been successful.
+It certainly has not helped that Marvel characters who aren’t Avengers (like Spider-Man) are starting to appear in movies featuring The Avengers.
 It’s only a matter of time before all of these other Marvel characters (Ant-Man, Deadpool, etc.) start appearing in each newly released movie.
-At that time, it just might be time to give up.
-Don’t even get me started about the future when either Marvel or DC buys the other out and we get characters like Superman, Batman, Spider-Man, Iron-Man, Thor, Captain America, Flash, Wonder Woman, The Green Lantern, Hulk, etc. all end up in the same movie.
-It won’t occur for a while, but when this market becomes stale many, many years from now, there will be too much money sitting on the table not to do it.
-Of course, the purists will also be upset those who write the comics (though they most likely already are), but if I’ve learned anything, it’s that money speaks.
+At that time, it might be time to give up.
+Don’t even get me started about the future when either Marvel or DC buys the other out, and we get characters like Superman, Batman, Spider-Man, Iron-Man, Thor, Captain America, Flash, Wonder Woman, The Green Lantern, Hulk, etc., all end up in the same movie.
+It won’t occur for a while, but when this market becomes stale many years from now, there will be too much money sitting on the table not to do it.
+Of course, the purists will also be upset by those who write the comics (though they most likely already are), but if I’ve learned anything, it’s that money speaks.

 Continue reading Captain America: The Winter Soldier (2014)